 Like I said, this is not a complete explanation for the status of Samson, but I think it gives us a little bit of insight into God's judgment of him.

 Samson was a faithful man—that is what we saw in Hebrews 11.
 He was a servant of God—a judge of Israel.
 But, he had serious flaws and failings.
-He was not a man of character like you would expect of an Isaac, or an Abraham, or a John the Baptist.
-Or, even a Joseph.
+He was not a man of character like you would expect of an Isaac, or an Abraham, or a John the Baptist, or a Samuel, or a Joseph.
 I mention these particular names for good reasons.
-Or a Samuel.

 Samson seemed to have a particular problem with the 7th and 9th commandments—the 7th prohibiting adultery, and the 9th prohibiting deceit, lying, and other false witness.
 These problems, we will see, surfaced very early in his career, and again very late in his career.
 But, nevertheless, it seems that at the end of his life, he repented of these particular sins during his Philistine imprisonment when he was a slave.